newrelic-experimental/nr1-viz-leaderboard/README.md

 - **Value**: Configurable column for the value of the row with value derived from the dataset.
 Column name is configurable.
 - **Percentage of total**: You can choose to display the percentage of the total value for each row.
 Derived from the dataset.
 Column name is configurable.
 - **Change in the last x hours**: You can choose to display the change in the last x hours for each row.
 Derived from the dataset.
 Column name is configurable.

+You can watch a quick vide demo of the visualization [here](https://github.com/user-attachments/assets/9b40b3b4-6a7d-416b-8f12-8ecf7cf2034f)

 ## Configuration of the Visualization